Kobebonje321/-Bonje-Project-/README.md

 print("Hello, World!")
 ## Installation

-(-)Instructions on how to install and use the project.
+Instructions on how to install and use the project.
+  (`-`)STEP1:Downlaod the zip file or gitclone